chronus44/grandshakeToken/README.md

 # Installing and running the Algorand Server (process takes up to ~20-50 minutes)
 To have a better understanding of how to run a node, click the link and go to 'Installation with updater script' [Algorand - Install Node](https://developer.algorand.org/docs/run-a-node/setup/install/#installation-with-the-updater-script) follow the steps down below to install and run the node for Algorand
+### The Server connection to Algorand can be check when the fast catchup has been done and using `goal node status -d genesisfiles/testnet` and see the `Sync Time` is 0.0

 ## For Mac
 ### Verified on OSX v10.13.4 (High Sierra) and 10.15.7 (Catalina).
 - Create a folder to hold the install package and files.